merefield/discourse-chatbot/README.md

   * Search current news*
   * Search Google*
   * Return current End Of Day market data for stocks.*
-  * Do "complex" maths accurately (with no made up or "hallucinated" answers!)
+  * Evaluate mathematical expressions with Dentaku, including common aliases for PI and E.
-* EXPERIMENTAL Vision support - select the `vision` tool for the relevant trust levels to let the bot answer questions about uploaded images.
+* Vision support - select the `vision` tool for the relevant trust levels to let the bot answer questions about uploaded images.
+* Image generation and editing support - select the paint tools and choose a supported image model.
+* PDF input support can be enabled with `chatbot_support_pdf`.
 * Uses the tool-calling capability of cutting-edge, industry-leading large language models through the OpenAI-compatible API.
 * Includes a special quota system to manage access to the bot: more trusted and/or paying members can have greater access to the bot!
 * Also supports Azure and proxy server connections